Table of Contents

 Cons

-So there you have it folks, five racquets that I truly believe are some of the best junior racquets that you can possibly get right now.
-I know that it can be tempting for juniors to make decisions based on a racquets name or the way it looks, but this often leads to buyers remorse rather than an enhanced playing level.
+I know that it can be TEMPTING for juniors to make decisions based on a racquets name or the way it looks, but this often leads to buyers remorse rather than an enhanced playing level.

-Please don’t make that mistake, and take the time to experiment with each of these racquets if you must.
 There is no rush when finding the best junior racquet, so take your time, do additional research if necessary, and you will reap the rewards further down the line.